Former US officials ask Pakistan not to deport Afghans seeking relocation to the United States

 The appeal in an open letter on Wednesday signed by 80 former U.S. officials, dignitaries and resettlement groups came weeks after Pakistan announced a crackdown on migrants living in the country illegally, including 1.7 million Afghans, telling them to return to their home countries by Oct.
 31 to avoid mass arrest and expulsion.

-On Thursday, authorities in Pakistan said time was running out for migrants who are living in the country illegally and that they must return to their countries before Oct.
-31 to avoid arrest and expulsion.
+On Thursday, authorities in Pakistan said time was running out for migrants who are living in the country illegally and they must return to their countries before the end of the month.

+Authorities in Pakistan insist that some of the Afghan citizens have been involved in militant attacks in the country in recent months.
+Pakistan has experienced a surge in attacks on security forces and public places in recent years, prompting authorities to carry out operations against insurgents.

+Four soldiers and six militants were killed in two separate overnight shootouts in northwest Pakistan, the military said Thursday, It said in a statement that search operations were underway “to eliminate any terrorists found in the area” of the North and South Waziristan districts near the Afghan border.

 Under U.S. rules, applicants must first relocate to a third country for their cases to be processed.
 The process can take up to 14 to 18 months and cases are processed through resettlement support centers.